Kellyanne Conway announces she’s leaving the White House and George Conway is stepping away from Lincoln Project

 But political tension with her husband had spilled into public view in recent years.

+He’s previously said that Trump is “guilty” of being unfit for office, called for Congress to remove the “cancer” of Trump from the presidency and openly questioned the President’s mental health.

+His opposition took on new meaning when he joined The Lincoln Project.

-Each of the Lincoln Project principles had aligned themselves with the “NeverTrump” movement in the 2016 election and have been outspoken critics of Trump and the Republican Party ever since.
+Each of the Lincoln Project principals had aligned themselves with the “NeverTrump” movement in the 2016 election and have been outspoken critics of Trump and the Republican Party ever since.

+Trump himself rebuffed George Conway last year, labeling him “Mr. Kellyanne Conway” in a tweet.

+Earlier Sunday, George Conway had said in a tweet thread “I *may* be taking a Twitter hiatus soon” before listing out some of his critical op-eds about the President.

 Still, Kellyanne Conway maintained in her statement Sunday that “the incredible men, women and children we’ve met along the way have reaffirmed my later-in-life experience that public service can be meaningful and consequential.”